 - c.
-In order to ensure good order and discipline, all service members will follow AR 600-20, paragraph 4-12 that lists all items or images that are offensive to any race, culture, gender, or religion.
-Soldiers shall not display these items or images in barracks rooms or hallways. - d.
+In order to ensure good order and discipline, all service members will comply with AR 600-12, 4-12 in all matters to include the displays in barracks rooms or hallways. - d.
 All units will develop Barracks and Housing SOPs that discuss Barracks and Housing responsibilities in further detail.
-These SOPs will be present at all Staff Duty and Charge of Quarters locations, to include posting within unit areas for all Soldiers to read. - 6-4.
+These SOPs will have a legal review and will be present at all Staff Duty and Charge of Quarters locations, to include posting within unit areas for all Soldiers to read. - 6-4.
 Overnight Visitation.
 Outside of official duties, Soldiers will not be in another Soldier's room nor have an unauthorized individual in their room in the barracks between the hours of 0000 and 0700.
 Command teams will conduct command visits as required to maintain good order and discipline in the barracks.
-The Company Commander is the approval authority for exceptions to this policy.
+The Company/Battery Commander is the approval authority for exceptions to this policy.
 Visitors are not allowed to spend the night, live in the barracks, or abuse the visitation privileges.
 Soldiers residing in the barracks may have visitors in their rooms from 1700 until 2200 Monday through Thursday, Friday 1700 until 2400, and from 1200 until 2400 on weekends and holidays.
 Sunday from 1200 until 2200.
 Visitation is a privilege not a right and it may be revoked.
 Charge of Quarters will check visitors ID and sign the visitor in using a separate visitor log. - 6-5.
 Staff Duty/Change of Quarters.
 Each Battalion and Company/Battery will establish their own SOPs.
 However, the following is the minimum mandatory requirements: - a.
 Utilize a DA Form 6 for all Staff Duty and Charge of Quarters.
 Duties and will be maintained by the Battalion Operations Sergeant Major, 1SG, or equivalent.
 Battalion Command Teams will inspect this regularly and ensure its accuracy.
 The purpose for the DA 6 is to provide our Soldiers predictability of when they will work a 24 hour duty at least 30 days in advance. - b.
-The SDNCO/SDO on duty will be held accountable for all incidents that occur during their tour of duty.
+The SDNCO/SDO on duty will be held accountable for all incidents that occur during their tour of duty IAW their BDE/BN SOP.
 They will remain alert, diligent, and active during the entire tour of duty. - c.
 All company Charge of Quarters will be in the rank of Corporal or above.
 All Battalion Staff Duty NCOs will be in the rank of Sergeant promotable or Staff Sergeant, no exceptions.
-All Brigade Staff Duty NCOs will be in the rank Sergeant First Class or a Staff Sergeant serving in a Sergeant First Class billet, no exceptions.
+All Brigade Staff Duty NCOs will be in the rank of Sergeant First Class or a Staff Sergeant serving in a Sergeant First Class billet, no exceptions.
 The Staff Duty Officer will be a warrant officer or Lieutenant.